 Level OneFirst time on skis.

-Level TwoYou ski in a cautious wedge stance on easy terrain.
+Level TwoYou ski in a wedge stance on easy terrain and can stop.

 Level ThreeYou can make a round wedge turn on easy terrain.